If you enter a into a financial hardship arrangement with your lender, this information is recorded on your credit report.

 Unloan is a division of Commonwealth Bank of Australia.

 Applications are subject to credit approval, satisfactory security and you must have a minimum 20% equity in the property.
 Minimum loan amount $10,000, maximum loan amount $10,000,000, and total borrowings per customer across all Unloan loans is $10,000,000.
-(For purchase loans a minimum 10% equity is required - however a Lenders Mortgage Insurance (LMI) premium and higher interest rate apply.
-In some cases, depending on the property’s location or type, an LMI premium may also be required for LVR between 70.01% to 80%).
-For loans with Lenders Mortgage Insurance (LMI) the minimum loan amount is $10,000, maximum loan amount is $3,000,000 and total borrowings per customer across all Unloan loans is limited to $3,000,000).
+If you currently have an Unloan home loan with an active Lender’s Mortgage Insurance (LMI) policy the maximum amount you can borrow across all Unloan loans is $3,000,000.
+Please note Unloan currently doesn’t offer loans with an LMI premium.
+In some cases, depending on the property’s location or type, we may only be able to lend you up to 70% of the property’s value.

-Unloan offers a 0.01% per annum discount on the Unloan Live-In rate or Unloan Invest rate upon settlement.
+Unloan offers a 0.01% per annum loyalty discount on the Unloan Live-In rate or Unloan Invest rate upon settlement.
 On each anniversary of your loan’s settlement date (or the day prior to the anniversary of your loan’s settlement date if your loan settled on 29th February and it is a leap year) the margin discount will increase by a further 0.01% per annum up to a maximum discount of 0.30% per annum.
 Unloan may withdraw this discount at any time.
-The discount is applied for each loan you have with Unloan.
+The loyalty discount is applied for each loan you have with Unloan.

 *At Unloan, we do not charge any annual, application, banking, account, transaction, late or exit fees.
-In certain circumstances you may be required to pay a Lenders Mortgage Insurance (LMI) premium.
-Learn more about why this is applied and how it works.
-Government fees may also apply.
+Government fees may apply.
 Learn more about government fees here.
 Your current lender may charge an exit fee when refinancing.